uni-notes/uni-notes/docs/Open_Electives/Economics/01 Intro.md

 2. consumer spending by
    1. direct income transfers to people/universal basic income

-      1. only good up to a limit - too much is bad cuz inflation
+      only good up to a limit - too much is bad due to inflation
    2. reducing taxes

 ## Methodology